ceramicnetwork/docs/docs/authentication/3id-did/lifecycle.md

 1. We have an `authSecret A` that is used to create `did:key:A` using the [`key-did-provider-ed25519`](../key-did/provider.md) provider
 1. A deterministic TileDocument, referred to as *AuthLink*, is created.
 If this is a new `authSecret` the loaded *AuthLink* will be empty
-1. A seed for the 3ID is randomly generated; two keys (`signing`, and `encryption`), and a `did:key:management-1` are derived from the seed.
-A stream for the 3ID DID document is created with `did:key:management-1` as the *controller*, the `signing` and `encryption` keys are stored in the streams content
+1. A seed for the 3ID is randomly generated; two asymmetric keys (`signing`, and `encryption`), and a `did:key:management-1` are derived from the seed.
+A stream for the 3ID DID document is created with `did:key:management-1` as the *controller*, the `signing` and `encryption` public keys are stored in the streams content
 1. The seed is encrypted to `did:key:A`
 1. The encrypted seed is put into the 3ID Keychain, which is an IDX record associated with the 3ID from step 3
 1. The *AuthLink* document is updated to contain the 3ID from step 3.